 Cons

-Old fleet (6+ years without proper maintenance) with unrealistic fuel consumption quotas
+Old vehicles (6+ years old) with inadequate maintenance and unrealistic fuel quotas

 User Reviews (0)